 Grand Island reports 10 new coronavirus deaths, mostly from long-term care facilities

-Ten new deaths from COVID-19 were reported in the Grand Island area on Wednesday, bringing the total there to 35.
+Ten new deaths from COVID-19 were reported in the Grand Island area on Wednesday, pushing the statewide number of deaths to 68.

 Douglas County also recorded a new death, bringing its total to 16.